 Kenneth Grossberg, professor of marketing at Waseda University in Tokyo, blames a gulf in corporate culture, between the West and Japan.

-Professor KENNETH GROSSBERG (Marketing, Waseda University): It is proper behavior not to air your linen in public.
+KENNETH GROSSBERG: It is proper behavior not to air your linen in public.
 It is not considered a cover-up in terms of Japanese culture, it is considered proper etiquette.
 You don't talk about it.

-Professor STEFAN LIPPERT (Temple University, Tokyo, Former Management Consultant, McKinsey and Company): Many Japanese managers are convinced that the economics of homogeneity, of being ethnocentric, outweigh the advantages of being a globally integrated enterprise.
+STEFAN LIPPERT: Many Japanese managers are convinced that the economics of homogeneity, of being ethnocentric, outweigh the advantages of being a globally integrated enterprise.
 There is a comfort level in management meetings that are done in Japanese that, of course, also increases performance.

 LIM: Stefan Lippert at Temple University in Tokyo is a former McKinsey management consultant.
 He believes Toyota's appointment eight months ago of Akio Toyoda, the grandson of its founder, shows its commitment to tradition to the Japanese way of doing things.
 Now, Toyota's troubles underline the stark choice faced by Japanese businesses - or Japan Inc. if you like.

 LIPPERT: That's not the end of Japan Inc. Japan Inc. just has to decide what it wants to be.
 Does it want to follow the old model, being an ethnocentric Japan-based organization that exports to the world; or does it want to be globally integrated?
 So, to what extent should they open up their organization for international talent, to what extent should they compromise on their corporate spirit, which is the kaisha spirit, which is basically a very Japanese spirit?

 LIM: His colleague, Temple University Director of Asian Studies, Jeff Kingston, believes the lessons are clear.